caltech-msc/caltech-msc.github.io/README.md

 Please fill out information at [this form](https://goo.gl/forms/oBqWIgrxNIxWgiKm1)

 ## Add your group page to the site!
 Link to add the page URL [here](https://goo.gl/forms/I59kC3F6p6cODwWg1)

 ## Want to create a group/personal page, hosted by this very website?
 See instructions [here](https://github.com/aliwang2001/createownpage)

 ## Current list of tasks:
 * Updating "About" section so it will have more information
+* If you would like to help this process, please edit the Google Doc [here](https://docs.google.com/document/d/1-2V_RyDDTXS5bleCU0t32LKlhaJrq5E2S_qe42nsAew/edit?usp=sharing).

+The website information will be updated every 2-3 days.
-Please note that all of these tasks require time, so please be patient!
-If you have HTML experience and would like to help, please feel free to do so and send me an email as well :)
+If you have HTML/programming experience and would like to help with possible bugs/further developments, please feel free to do so and send me an email as well :)

 ## Questions?
 Concerns?
 Comments?
 Tips/advice?

 Please feel free to email [aliwang2001@gmail.com](mailto:aliwang2001@gmail.com) if you need any help setting anything up.
 Tips and advice on how to make the website look even better is greatly appreciated!
-If you encounter anything weird in the formatting, please email.
+If you encounter any bugs, please email.
 Thank you for the help!
 **Alicia Wang**